Abderrahmentmr/rag-customer-support-assistant/README.md

 ## Overview

-The system combines two complementary approaches:

-1. **Smalltalk detection** — handles simple conversational messages (greetings, thanks) directly, without triggering the full RAG pipeline.
+The Chatbot assistant is built around a **RAG (Retrieval-Augmented Generation)** pipeline, using a **local pretrained LLM** that acts both as the **NLP/NLU engine** (understanding and classifying the user's message) and as the **generation engine** (producing the final answer from the retrieved context).

-2. **RAG (Retrieval-Augmented Generation)** — for real questions, retrieves relevant chunks from a local knowledge base and generates a grounded response using a local LLM.
+The system retrieves relevant chunks from a local knowledge base and generates a grounded, context-aware response using the local LLM.

 ## Architecture